 Grandmothers Velvet Robe

 But there was one source of warmth that she had that I loved dearly.
 It was her navy blue, velvet bathrobe.
 I was pretty tall for my age and she was only a little taller than I was after working with her shoulders stooped over in the textile mills.
 One afternoon I was cold and wanted to curl up under that robe to get warm.
 She lovingly enveloped me in that soft, warm robe of hers.

 The pure bliss of softness from the texture of the fabric, which in that time was not cheap, made me marvel at how it could be so soft and so warm!
 I am not sure if I took a nap or just wanted to snuggle up under that robe.
 But I still remember thinking, “This robe is so warm it could keep me warm at the North Pole!”
 I of course had no concept of how cold a real arctic freeze could be.”

 That robe lasted a long time but I grew up and found other warm things to wear.
-But sixty or more years later I can remember that robe.
+But sixty plus years later I can remember that robe.